Kaustubh0912/LMS/README.md

   - Admins have full access to manage books, users, and requests.
   - Students can view available books, request books, and check their request status.

+- **Dashboard**:
+  - Interactive dashboard with statistics and quick access buttons.
+  - Personalized view for administrators and students.
+  - Real-time statistics on books, users, and pending requests.

 - **Book Management**:
   - Add, edit, and delete books.
+  - Advanced search and filtering capabilities.
   - Track book status (Available, Issued).
   - Manage book requests and approvals.

 - **User Management**:
   - Admins can add, edit, and delete users.
   - Set book limits for students.
+  - Monitor user activity and borrowed books.

 - **Request Management**:
   - Students can request books.
   - Admins can approve or reject requests.
-  - Track pending, approved, and rejected requests.
+  - Track pending, approved, and rejected requests with visual indicators.

 - **Search and Filter**:
-  - Search books by title, ID, author, or course code.
+  - Enhanced search functionality across multiple fields.
   - Filter books by availability or request status.

-- **Dark Theme**:
-  - The application uses a modern dark theme for better user experience.
+  - Save and manage search preferences.

+- **Modern Glassmorphism UI**:
+  - Beautiful transparent glass-like interface.
+  - Responsive design with smooth animations.
+  - Dark theme for enhanced visibility and reduced eye strain.

 ---